owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Check if a set contains an element | mySet.contains(element) | O(1)    |

 ## Map
-A [Map](https://kotlinlang.org/docs/collections-overview.html#map) stores key value pairs with unique keys.
+A [Map](https://kotlinlang.org/docs/collections-overview.html#map) stores key-value pairs with unique keys.
 Values in the map can be stored more than once if they are stored under different keys.
-Similarly to the set, some implementations of this `interface` do not preserve order however the default implementation of [LinkedHashMap](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-map/) does.
+Similarly to the set, some implementations of this `interface` do not preserve order, however, the default implementation of [LinkedHashMap](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-map/) does.

 ### Creating a Map
 - A `read only` map can be created using the `mapOf` function
-- A map will always have a `type for the key` and a `type for the value` so you need to be mindful of that when explicitly declaring a map
+- A map will always have a `type for the key` and a `type for the value` so it's important to be mindful of that when explicitly declaring a map
 ```kotlin
 val numsMap = mapOf("one" to 1, "two" to 2, "three" to 3) //implicit type declaration
 val numsMap2 = mapOf<String, Int>("one" to 1, "two" to 2, "three" to 3) // explicit type declaration